-The Company's cash provided by operating activities of continuing operations for the three months ended March 31, 2020 and 2019 totaled \$30.1 million and \$105.8 million, respectively.
+The Company's cash provided by operating activities of continuing operations for the nine months ended September 30, 2020 and 2019 totaled \$76.0 million and \$182.0 million, respectively.
 Normal increases or decreases in the level of working capital relative to the level of operational activity impact cash flow from operating activities.
-The decrease in cash provided by operating activities of continuing operations during the three months ended March 31, 2020 compared to the same period in the prior year was driven by billings and collections on large projects during the prior period as well as an increase in working capital due to an increase in receivables during the current year when compared to the same period in the prior year.
-Further, this decrease was offset by an increase of \$16.8 million in net income from continuing operations in the current period compared to the same period in the prior year.
+The decrease in cash provided by operating activities of continuing operations during the nine months ended September 30, 2020 compared to the same period in the prior year was driven by billings and collections on large projects during the prior period as well as an increase in working capital due to an increase in receivables during the current year when compared to the same period in the prior year.
+Further, this decrease was offset by an increase of \$14.6 million in net income from continuing operations in the current period compared to the same period in the prior year.

-The Company's cash flows used in investing activities for the three months ended March 31, 2020 and 2019 totaled \$8.3 million and \$7.6 million, respectively.
+The Company's cash flows used in investing activities for the nine months ended September 30, 2020 and 2019 totaled \$29.2 million and \$32.1 million, respectively.
 Investing activities primarily relate to normal course upgrades and capital maintenance of the Company's dredging fleet.
+In the second quarter of 2020, the Company announced and made a down payment for a contract to build a 6,500 cubic yard trailing suction hopper dredge with expected delivery in the first quarter of 2023.
+Proceeds from dispositions of property and equipment in the prior year period was \$5.6 million compared to \$0.9 million in the current year.

-The Company's cash flows used in financing activities for the three months ended March 31, 2020 and 2019 totaled \$1.3 million and \$12.1 million, respectively.
-The decrease in cash used in financing activities primarily relates to changes in the net repayments on Company's revolving credit facility in the prior period of \$11.5 million compared to none in the current year.
+The Company's cash flows used in financing activities for the nine months ended September 30, 2020 and 2019 totaled \$4.1 million and \$12.7 million, respectively.
+The decrease in cash used in financing activities primarily relates to changes in the net repayments on the Company's revolving credit facility in the prior period of \$11.5 million compared to none in the current year.
+Of the previously announced \$75.0 million share repurchase program, the Company repurchased \$3.9 million of common stock in the third quarter of 2020.

-Although, the Company maintains a favorable cash on hand position and revolver availability, the Company continues to assess the potential economic impact that the ongoing coronavirus (COVID-19) pandemic may have on the Company's operations and liquidity.
+The Company maintains a favorable cash on hand position and revolver availability and as a result is well positioned for changes in the current economic environment.
+To date, the Company has had no significant operational or financial impact as a result of the ongoing coronavirus (COVID-19) pandemic but will continue to assess the potential economic impact that the virus and pandemic could have on the Company's operations and liquidity.